Paper Mario: The Thousand-Year Door: Characters

 The Thousand-Year Door contains several characters, the majority of whom are not playable.
 Progression in the game is sometimes dependent on interaction with non-player characters, although many are used in the game's various minor sidequests.
 In particular, the Goomba Professor Frankly, who knows the most about the mysteries relating to Rogueport, must be visited every time Mario retrieves a Crystal Star.
 The game continues the tradition of Paper Mario, in which Mario can be accompanied by one assistant character at a set time.
-There are seven party members in total: Goombella the Goomba, Koops the Koopa, Madame Flurrie the wind spirit, a Yoshi who is named by the player, a shadow being named Vivian, Admiral Bobbery the Bob-omb, and the optional Ms. Mowz the Squeek.
+There are seven party members in total: Goombella the Goomba, Koops the Koopa, Madame Flurrie the wind spirit, a baby Yoshi who is named by the player, a shadow being named Vivian, Admiral Bobbery the Bob-omb, and the optional Ms. Mowz the Squeek.
+In the original Japanese and some European translations, Vivian is a transgender woman, while the script in the initial English and German releases were altered to remove any mention of her transgender status.
+Despite this, she is often cited as a popular LGBTQ+ video game character.

 Mario is the main character of The Thousand-Year Door, although the story also rotates between portions where the player plays briefly as Princess Peach and Bowser.
 Most of Peach's story is spent on her interaction with the X-Nauts' computer AI TEC, who falls in love with Princess Peach despite not fully understanding the concept of love.
 Princess Peach agrees to teach TEC about love in exchange for the ability to contact Mario via e-mail.
 The series antagonist Bowser tries to collect the Crystal Stars before Mario does, instead of directly opposing Mario, though his attempts mostly become comedic relief.